Renater/SIPMediaGW/README.md

 Usage
 --------

-SIPMediaGW.sh is a helper script to automate gateway launching, is able to launch as many gateways (running in the same time) as possible, in accordance with [CPU_PER_GW](https://github.com/Renater/SIPMediaGW/blob/8540ea14ccfd88321c0c8c2b5754412613cc109d/.env#L3) parameter.
+SIPMediaGW.sh is a helper script to automate gateway launching, is able to launch as many gateways (running in the same time) as possible, in accordance with CPU_PER_GW environment variable value.
  >	 **_NOTE:_** When running multiple gateways simultaneously, this script automatically check ressources availlability (assuming that all the CPU is dedicated to SIPMediaGW instances) but does not perform any [virtual video devices provisionning](#devices).

 Launch a gateway: